dynamsoft-docs/barcode-reader-docs-server/programming/cplusplus/api-reference/localized-barcode-element.md

 **Return value**

 Returns the confidence score of the barcode recognition result.
+It represents the confidence that the positioning area is a barcode.

 ### GetPossibleFormats